 PROJECT LEADER(S): Ratna Sharma, Mari Chinn and Michael Boyette

 The overall goal of the project was to begin preliminary investigations of processing methods for effective capsaicin recovery in effort to redefine habañero peppers as a value added crop for North Carolina farmers.
-In addition, findings from this research demonstrates the potential of habañero peppers to positively impact the socio-economic development of the state and to provide an alternative valuable crop for NC farmers.
+In addition, findings from this research demonstrates the potential of habañero peppers to positively impact the socio-economic development of the state and to provide an alternative valuable crop for North Carolina farmers.

 The popularity of chili peppers has been rising over the years, with a large number of growers emerging all over the United States (Coon, 2003).
 Chilies are grown worldwide, with Asia producing the most per year, followed by Mexico and the U.S. In 2002, 131,950 metric tons of chilies were harvested in the U.S., and New Mexico had the highest domestic production of approximately 91,000 metric tons (NASS, 2003).
 In comparison to other hot pepper producing states, the production numbers in North Carolina are small and have dwindled with only 650 acres planted in 2001.
 However, as specialty crops hot peppers have the potential to provide high value products.